The following is a review of La La Land – Directed by Damien Chazelle

-This is also just a film that deserves a lot of praise for what is designed and happening behind the camera or in the editing room.
+This is also a film that deserves a lot of praise for what is designed and happening behind the camera or in the editing room.
 The choreography is top-notch and Tom Cross – who also edited Whiplash – does a great job.
-I really enjoyed watching one scene in particular, which reminded me of the finale of Whiplash, in which Sebastian is playing on the piano and Mia is dancing to the music.
+I really enjoyed watching one scene, in particular, which reminded me of the finale of Whiplash.
+Here Sebastian is playing on the piano and Mia is dancing to the music.
 It’s just one of the really effective and harmonious scenes in the film.
 Two other magical and transportive elements are the gorgeous visuals and the moving musical film score.
 The score by Justin Hurwitz is of another time but timeless all the same — it is classical, romantic, and epic.

 Which brings me to the actors.
-As a side-note, I’d like to add that I loved seeing J. K. Simmons in a very tiny role as a jazz hating restaurant owner, it almost feels like a nod to fans of Chazelle’s last film Whiplash.
+I’d like to add that I loved seeing J. K. Simmons in a very tiny role as a jazz hating restaurant owner, it felt like a nod to fans of Chazelle’s last film Whiplash.
 I was less pleased with John Legend’s character.
-His character’s subplot felt a tiny bit underdeveloped, and is probably my only real issue with the film.
+His character’s subplot felt a tiny bit underdeveloped and is probably my only real issue with the film.
 But let’s get to our two leading performances.

 Ryan Gosling had a great 2016.
 Although The Nice Guys didn’t make a lot of money, it was a critical success and it proved how talented he is as a comedic actor.
 With La La Land, Gosling continues to show how talented he is.
-To me, it almost felt like I was watching a classic musical actor, even though he clearly isn’t a perfect singer or dancer.
+To me, it almost felt like I was watching a classic actor, even though he clearly isn’t a perfect singer or dancer.
 He isn’t Gene Kelly, but, really, who is?
 They don’t make the stars like they used to.
 I was really impressed with him here, but much more so with Emma Stone.
 I’ve always really liked Emma Stone, but I don’t think I ever imagined seeing her in this kind of film.
 But she really does shine here, and her character is just so relatable.